 1. Separate the leaves from the stems and chop up the leaves (discarding the stems).

 2. Put them into ice cube trays or muffin tins.
 This is a great opportunity to measure out some of the more common sizes you use (i.e. 1 TB or 1/4 cup), so each is pre-portioned for later.

 3. Add water to cover and then freeze.

 4. Once almost frozen, go back and add a bit more water to fully cover the leaves that floated to the top, so they won’t get freezer burn.

 5. After everything is completely frozen, remove from the trays/tins and put in plastic freezer bags (removing as much air as possible) for later use.
 Remember to label the bags.

 Just thaw and use or add directly to your recipe, accounting for the extra water if you do the latter.

 This one is similar to freezing with water (with the same steps), but uses a good olive oil instead.
 It’s debatable whether you choose an extra virgin olive oil or just an olive oil, but I would suggest picking whichever you cook with as that’s the end goal.
 These work great when added to your pan for onions and garlic as a base for cooking, no thawing needed.

-Compound butter is the fancy way of saying butter that has herbs, spices, or something else added to it.
+Compound butter is the fancy way of saying butter that has herbs, spices, or other edible foods (like garlic, onions, etc)mixed in.
 They are typically made up ahead of time, so that the butter can absorb the flavor of whatever has been added, making this a great preserving option.